A Well-Lived Life 2 - Book 4 - Elyse

 “Not yet.
 They’re next.
 And Gerry, Amelia, and their kids.
-And since Fawn’s in New York, and Gerry’s in Florida, there really isn’t anything keeping me here in Chicago.
+And with Fawn in New York, and Gerry in Florida, there really isn’t anything keeping me here in Chicago.
 Well, Jessica, and your family, of course.
 But I’ve lived alone for three years now.
 A change of scenery will be a good thing.
 You know I’ll miss you guys!”

 “And your replacement?”
 I asked with a smile.

 Al laughed hard, “You know who I think should get the job!
 She’s the best trauma surgeon in the hospital and probably the best teacher.
 But it’s not up to me.
 And believe it or not, that episode sixteen years ago STILL impacts her career.”

 “That’s just flat out stupid and you know it!
 She is a tenured full professor of emergency medicine, has been an attending since she finished her fellowship, and should have been both Chief Resident and Chief Attending!
 Show me one person who doesn’t agree with that!”